-The Comparison Project launched its lecture and dialogue series in comparative philosophy of religion during the 2012-13 academic year.
-It is therefore the oldest component of The Comparison Project.
+The Comparison Project launched its lecture and dialogue series in the comparative philosophy of religion during the 2012-13 academic year.
+It is, therefore, the oldest component of The Comparison Project.
 It is also still the “core” component of The Comparison Project.

 Through this programming, The Comparison Project seeks not only to educate our local audiences but also to transform the scholarly practice of philosophy of religion, a practice that all too often neglects non-western and pre-modern religious traditions.
 To this end, we will begin publishing our lectures and comparisons as edited essay collections with Springer Publishing in 2017.